 Great white shark

 Demonised and unfairly targeted for years, populations of Great White Sharks had declined significantly before protection came into place in 1997.
-It was the first shark we nominated under Australia’s environment laws and is considered Vulnerable to extinction, however it is still targeted in shark culling programs in Australia.
+This threatened species was the first shark we nominated under Australia’s environment laws and is considered vulnerable to extinction, however it is still targeted in shark culling programs in Australia.